 A system will convert all the investors’ funds to a stablecoin.
 It is less likely that a portfolio would continue to fall if an algorithm converts it into stablecoin.

-Our guide illustrated the difference between stop-loss orders and the portfolio stop-loss system intuitively.
+Our guide intuitively illustrated the difference between stop-loss orders and the portfolio stop-loss system.
 While the former considers our single trades, the latter uses our entire portfolio to limit losses.